mamatias/EvenBetterMe/README.md

 This web application lets you select from predefined routines, start your workout, and follow along as the timer guides you through each step.
 Whether you're doing sprints, burpees, or simply taking a well-deserved break, the app has you covered. 🙌

 ## 🎯 Features

-Choose a Routine: Pick your desired workout from a simple dropdown.
+- **Choose a Routine**: Pick your desired workout from a simple dropdown.
-Timer for Each Step: Each step in your routine has a defined time, perfect for HIIT-style exercises.
+- **Timer for Each Step**: Each step in your routine has a defined time, perfect for HIIT-style exercises.
-Visual Progress: Watch as the app guides you through each step, helping you stay on track.
+- **Visual Progress**: Watch as the app guides you through each step, helping you stay on track.
-Fully Customizable: Add your own routines, modify existing ones, or create new timed workouts easily!
+- **Fully Customizable**: Add your own routines, modify existing ones, or create new timed workouts easily!

 ## 💻 How It Works

-Select a routine from the dropdown menu.
+1. **Select a routine** from the dropdown menu.
-Click the START button to begin your workout.
+2. Click the **START** button to begin your workout.
-Follow along as the app shows you each step, with a countdown timer for every phase (exercise, rest, repeat!).
+3. Follow along as the app shows you each step, with a countdown timer for every phase (exercise, rest, repeat!).
-Once you're done, feel the burn! 🔥💥
+4. Once you're done, feel the burn! 🔥💥

 ## 🛠️ Project Structure

 ```bash
 /mi-aplicacion-hiit
 │